 - 1. Overall perception from student/teacher surveys is positive. - 2.
 Planned ways to support campus cultures through recognitions, celebrations, etc. - 3.
 A limited number of discipline referrals on our campus. - 4.
 Students have a good rapport with their teachers. - 5.
-Students feel that they are supported academically on our campus.
+Students feel that they are supported academically on our campus and their teacher cares about them.